Hilmy224/Cryptography-RSA-OAEP/Readme.md

 ## How to Use
-Run `main.py` and gui with the following options will appear:
+Run `main.py` and gui with the following options will appear (Recommend full screening to see the progress bar):

 ### Key Generation
 1. Click **Generate Key Pair** to create a new 2048-bit RSA key pair.